 ## Short reminder

-Present this skill as a local document-understanding workflow with downstream actions, not as a plain OCR wrapper.
+Present this skill as a local document-understanding workflow with downstream actions and customizable field extraction, not as a plain OCR wrapper.

 don't have the plugin yet? install it then click "run inline in claude" again.